MapleBloom/NewsPaper/README.md

 Getting accustomed to some built-in classes and libraries.
 /posts/ pages with posts are added.

+Filtration and pagination at posts list, edit, update and delete post are realised.

 :arrow_up: [to content](README.md#Content)

 ### Case to solve
 - Create relational database and work with it through Django Shell.

-- Make views of the whole model elements in tab and of the every element as well.
+- Make views of the whole model elements in tab and of the every element as well with ListView and DetailView generics.
 Apply filters and tags.
 - Create 'censor' filter.
+- html-code to work at templates with views and forms.
+- GET и POST parameters at HTTP-requests.
+- DeleteView, UpdateView, CreateView generics.

 **Practice to**